ProteusVRpublic/ProteusTemplate/README.md

 ### Single Player, and Multiplayer via Steam or LAN version
 * Based on Unreal 4.19, launcher version
 * Find at https://github.com/ProteusVRpublic/ProteusTemplate
-* Oculus Rift & DK2 (using Oculus Home)
+* Oculus Rift(using Oculus Home)
-* HTC Vive & Windows Mixed Reality headsets (using SteamVR )
-* Compatible with Vive Trackers (using SteamVR)
-* Single Player & Multiplayer via Steam or LAN
+* Single Player & Multiplayer via Oculus Home or LAN

 #### **What’s new in version 4.0**
 * Unreal 4.19